bioboot/bimm143_fall18/class15/class15.md

 Log2 Fold Change
 ----------------

-Here we calculate log2foldchange, add it to our meancounts data.frame and inspect the results either with the head() or the View() function for example.
+Here we calculate log2foldchange, add it to our mean counts data.frame and inspect the results either with the head() or the View() function for example.

 ``` r
 meancounts$log2fc <- log2(meancounts[,"treated.mean"]/meancounts[,"control.mean"])